 Our Values: Customer Service, Health & Wellness, Relationships with Members, Communication, Member Engagement, and Education

 No, MIT is a self-funded multiple employer welfare arrangement (MEWA) sponsored and maintained by the South Carolina Medical Association (as a bona fide association of employers).
-For the last 38 years, MIT has provided group health coverage and other embedded benefits to employees of the employer-members of the SCMA across the state of South Carolina, and their spouses and dependents.
+For over 40 years, MIT has provided group health coverage and other embedded benefits to employees of the employer-members of the SCMA across the state of South Carolina, and their spouses and dependents.
 MIT’s board of trustees serves as the plan administrator and as the trustees of the Plan and Trust.

 MIT is led by a 5-member physician board of trustees.
 The board serves as the plan administrator of the Plan and the trustees of the Trust.
 In these roles, the board owes fiduciary duties under the Employee Retirement Income Security Act of 1974 (ERISA), including an obligation to protect and preserve the Trust’s assets under ERISA, and is subject to regulatory oversight by the Department of Labor.
 SCMA serves as the “Plan Sponsor” which means that the Plan exists to provide benefits to employees of employer-members of the SCMA.